Fonts from Velvetyne Type Foundry

 The Municipal/Artist Partnership Guide is made possible with support from Our Town, the National Endowment for the Arts’ creative placemaking grants program, and the Emily Hall Tremaine Foundation.
 We wish to thank Jen Hughes, Director of Design and Creative Placemaking, NEA, and Heather Pontonio, Senior Program Director, Tremaine Foundation, for their valuable guidance and feedback, as well as funding support.

 We also extend gratitude to our national advisors who provided invaluable insights at the conceptual stage and critical review and comment throughout development of the guide.
+Thank you to Mallory Rukhsana Nezam for her thought partnership in the development of the Structuring Your Partnerships section.

 Finally, deep thanks to all the artists, municipal staff, arts agency leaders, community partners, and others whose work on the ground has informed this guide and who shared their stories and resources so generously.